 Steffen: And I had this funny story.
 As part of my apprenticeship, you had to basically rotate a couple of places who were doing different things in that company.
 So part of that was, I think, maybe six weeks or even two months of being in the research and development department.
 And until than, I had seen other parts of that company and doing some work on the production line and other places.
 And there was this one radio everybody was speaking the highest of.
 This is the best of what we can do.
 And everybody was proud of that thing.
 And when I came to that research department, you had your regular coffee conversations with people, and I was talking to two of the engineers over there.
 And I was saying,, I'm so in love with this particular radio and such a good thing and the quality is so good.
 And they were just looking at me saying, that's a design of the Western company Grundig from 1972.
 That was 15 years old.
 That was the highest and the best that the GDR could produce.
 And that's 15 years after what West Germany was producing.
 So that was quite devastating for me at this time.

-Ian: So were they copying West German designs?.
+Ian: So were they copying West German designs?

-Steffen: That’s hard to say for me.
+Steffen: That's hard to say for me.
 I have no definitive information about this.
 I would suspect so, because there was many,, like transistors and chips and such were being copied.
 At the same time, there was also quite some engineering going on that clearly was not copied and also basically general ingenuity of people.
-So maybe parts of that, but I can’t really tell for sure.
+So maybe parts of that, but I ca not really tell for sure.

 NVA is calling